Animate

 the fill color

-- To use the Paint Bucket (8th tool down in Animate 2021) to change the color of a fill - change the fill color in the Properties panel, then select the Paint Bucket and then click on the fill on the Stage to change the color
+- To use the Paint Bucket to change the color of a fill - change the fill color in the Properties panel, then select the Paint Bucket and then click on the fill on the Stage to change the color

 click to zoom in, Ctrl - minus to zoom out, or click on Zoom Tool (the magnifying glass with plus sign) and then click the area of the stage you

 want to enlarge.
-To zoom out, click on Zoom Tool (the magnifying glass with the minus sign) and then click on the area of the Stage where you want to zoom out.
+To zoom out, click on Zoom Tool (the magnifying glass with the minus sign at the very bottom of the toolbar) and then click on the area of the Stage where you want to zoom out.

 - Undo feature - Ctrl + z (or Edit>Undo)